imanhodjaev/imanhodjaev.com/content/django-forms-real-life-1.md

         # do something
 ````

-So its valid and this kind of code works just fine and in real life this code get shorter
+So its valid and this kind of code works just fine and in real life this code gets shorter

 ````python
 def create_item(request):